Real-space spectral simulation of quantum spin models: Application to generalized Kitaev models: Abstract

 \section{Abstract}

 {\bf The proliferation of quantum fluctuations and long-range entanglement presents an outstanding challenge for the numerical simulation of interacting spin systems with exotic ground states.
-Here, we present a Chebyshev iterative method that gives access to the thermodynamic properties and critical behavior of frustrated quantum spin models with good accuracy.
-The computational complexity scales linearly with the Hilbert space dimension and the number of Chebyshev iterations used to approximate the eigenstates.
-Using this approach, we calculate the spin correlations of the Kitaev-Heisenberg model, a paradigmatic model of honeycomb iridates that exhibits a rich phase diagram including a quantum spin liquid phase.
-Our results are benchmarked against exact diagonalization and a popular iterative method based on thermal pure quantum (TPQ) states.
-All methods accurately predict a transition to a stripy (spin-liquid) phase for the critical value of the Kitaev coupling $ J_K \approx -1.3 J_H $ ($J_K \approx -8.0 J_H$) for honeycomb layers with ferromagnetic Heisenberg interactions ($J_{H}>0$).
-Our findings suggest that a hybrid Chebyshev-TPQ approach could open the door to previously unattainable studies of quantum spin models in two dimensions. }
+Here, we present a toolset of Chebyshev polynomial-based iterative methods that provides a unified framework to study the thermodynamical properties, critical behavior and dynamics of frustrated quantum spin models with controlled accuracy.
+Similar to previous applications of the Chebyshev spectral methods to condensed matter systems, the algorithmic complexity scales linearly with the Hilbert space dimension and the Chebyshev truncation order.
+Using this approach, we study two paradigmatic quantum spin models on the honeycomb lattice: the Kitaev-Heisenberg (K-H) and the Kitaev-Ising (K-I) models.
+We start by applying the Chebyshev toolset to compute nearest-neighbor spin correlations, specific heat and entropy of the K-H model on a 24-spin cluster.
+Our results are benchmarked against exact diagonalization and a popular iterative method based on thermal pure quantum states.
+The transitions between a variety of magnetic phases, namely ferromagnetic, Néel, zigzag and stripy antiferromagnetic and quantum spin liquid phases are obtained accurately and efficiently.
+We also accurately obtain the temperature dependence of the spin correlations, over more than three decades in temperature, by means of a finite temperature Chebyshev polynomial method introduced here.
+Finally, we report novel dynamical signatures of the quantum phase transitions in the K-I model.
+Our findings suggest that the efficiency, versatility and low-temperature stability of the Chebyshev framework developed here could pave the way for previously unattainable studies of quantum spin models in two dimensions. }

 \rule{\textwidth}{1pt} \rule{\textwidth}{1pt}